CSDE-UW/SOC533-Winter2017/Zhihang_Dong/Final-Project/README.md

 The function requires you to specify the year you wanna test in (*year* variable, the husband and wife variable is just for you to enter the age, *t* is how many years elapsed as specified by you, and *choice* is on whoever side you want to test for. "h" is husband, "w" is wife.

-I don't know how this works for same-sex couples...
+# but I don't know how this works for same-sex couples...
+This is not discrimination on sexual orientation...#

 ```r
 partner<-function(year,husband,wife,t,choice)